strimzi/strimzi.github.io/_posts/2023-08-29-kafka-node-pools-supporting-kraft.md

 ![Three-node Kafka cluster with dedicated controller and broker nodes](/assets/images/posts/2023-08-29-kafka-node-pools-supporting-kraft-separate-nodes.png)

 And somewhere in between is an architecture where some nodes have both controller and broker roles and some have only the broker role.
-It is also an intermediate step when migrating between the previous two architectures.
+It is also an intermediate step when migrating from the combined nodes to the dedicated controller nodes or the other way around.

 ![Three-node Kafka cluster with combined nodes](/assets/images/posts/2023-08-29-kafka-node-pools-supporting-kraft-semi-combined-nodes.png)